RMS Queen Mary: Construction and naming

-The ship was named after Mary of Teck, consort of King George V. Until her launch, the name was kept a closely guarded secret.
-Legend has it that Cunard intended to name the ship Victoria, in keeping with company tradition of giving its ships names ending in "ia", but when company representatives asked the King's permission to name the ocean liner after Britain's "greatest Queen", he said his wife, Mary of Teck, would be delighted.
-And so, the legend goes, the delegation had, of course, no other choice but to report that No. 534 would be called Queen Mary.
+On 26 September 1934, Her Majesty Queen Mary launched Hull 534 as RMS Queen Mary.
+Eighteen drag chains slowed the ship down the slipway, which checked the liner's progress into the River Clyde.
+The ship was named after Mary of Teck.
+Until her launch, the name was a closely guarded secret.
+Cunard intended to name the ship Victoria, in keeping with company tradition of giving its ships names ending in "ia", but when company representatives asked King George V's permission to name the ocean liner after Britain's "greatest queen", he said his wife, Mary, would be delighted.
+Accordingly, the delegation had no other choice but to report that 534 would be called Queen Mary.
+The name had already been given to the Clyde turbine steamer TS Queen Mary, so Cunard made an arrangement with its owners and this older ship was renamed Queen Mary II.